 Near-death / low-time examples:

 - Running out of money.
 This is indeed scary as heck.
 But somehow, someway, the best founders find a way.
+Many almost run out of money, however.
+I did.
 A bit more here.

 - Losing your #1 customer.
 This is terrible.
 But it also teaches you how not to lose the next one.
 A bit more here.